ItachiSan/itachisan.github.io/_posts/2015-04-13-youtube-html5-on-firefox.md

 *Everybody loves YouTube, doesn't it*?
 I love this service too.

-I see lots of videos from it and I'm really sattisfied with this service.
+I see lots of videos from it and I'm really satisfied with this service.

 So, free candies and hugs for everybody, yuppie...
 (Notice: you can skip to the **TL;DR** part at the end of the page. **PRO TIP**: you can search for it in your browser.)